opendatacube/odc-tools/libs/stats/README.md

 Usage
 -----
-Stats offers a set of tools to generate clear pixel count and geometric median on Sentinel-2 and Landsat satellite images and it's currently being extended to support sibling products.
+Statistician offers a set of tools to generate clear pixel count and geometric median on Sentinel-2 and Landsat satellite images and it's currently being extended to support sibling products.

-### Steps to run stats
+### Steps to run statistician

 ### 1- Save tasks

-From your sandbox (or a machine that has access to your database), run:
+From your Sandbox (or a machine that has access to your an odc database), run:

 ```
 odc-stats save-tasks --frequency annual --grid au-30  ga_ls8c_ard_3
 ```

-The above command will generate the following files i.e. a csv file containing a list of tasks for all the years in the database, a cache file that will be used as an input to the stats cli, and several geojson files (one for each year).
+The above command will generate the following files i.e. a csv file containing a list of tasks for all the years in the database, a cache file that will be used as an input to the statistician cli, and several geojson files (one for each year).

 ```
 ga_ls8c_ard_3_all-2013--P1Y.geojson